-Paneling your walls helps declutter your garage, control pests, and reduce noise while creating additional storage space.
+Paneling your walls helps declutter your garage, control common garage bugs, and reduce noise while creating additional storage space.
 To install wall panels, measure your garage’s wall size, select your desired material and resize them to fit.
 Then, affix the panels to the walls using adhesives or nails.
 All that is left to do is cover the joints and add baseboards.

 Garage wall panels enhance the look and feel of your garage, but there are several different materials to choose from.

 This article will discuss each, plus give an overview of how to install them in your garage.